datawire/datawire-common/docs/baker/source/quickstart.rst

 Summary
 -------

 Congratulations on making your way through the Baker quick start!
 You've seen that Baker can be deployed quickly and easily, in many cases with no changes to your service.
 You've used Baker to perform load balancing and a safe upgrade with no interruption of service.
+You've been able to do all these without deploying and configuring a central load balancer for each of your microservices, a scenario which introduces a single point of failure and adds additional management overhead.

 Next Steps
 ----------